My Friendly Neighborhood: Setting

 In a world where sentient puppets are a normal occurrence, Ricky with Friends was a children's show created by Al Gerzwald that began on public access, with the aim of bringing joy to children while teaching them life lessons.
 After its success on public access, the show was picked up by the City Network Broadcasting Group and its title was changed to My Friendly Neighborhood.
 Production took place in the City Network Hotel and the first episode aired on November 9, 1968.
 It was an instant hit, with children drawn to the lovable neighbors and their idealistic world.
 A film franchise followed, as well as hundreds of episodes over the next decade.

 Whilst My Friendly Neighborhood was popular for many years, its downfall began as a result of a war waging on the Northern Continent that lasted for 20 years and claimed almost 100,000 lives before ending on February 4, 1972.
-The war being televised had repercussions that changed the television landscape, moving further away from family-friendly outputs and more towards more adult content.
+The war being televised had repercussions that changed the television landscape, moving further away from the positive family-friendly outputs and more towards more negative adult content.
 Audiences became jaded and conditioned by the graphic imagery appearing on the screens during wartime and wanted programming to reflect that.

 By the early 1980s, a shift had occurred with programming moving towards crime and drama shows that appealed to the generation of children who grew up during the televised war, with My Friendly Neighborhood and its wholesomeness no longer fitting in.
 The City Network Broadcasting Group thus instructed Al to change the tone of the show and reimagine its core principals.
 Around that time, the city went through a massive economic downturn and was thus being bought up by business tycoon Ronald Richbaucher and his company Nebuzaradan Enterprises, evicting many citizens from their homes as he strove to create a city that could withstand the future by placing profits ahead of the wellbeing of consumers.
 This turned the city into a dark and hostile place.

 My Friendly Neighborhood struggled to keep up with the new format of televised broadcasting, which favored pessimism over optimism.
 A scandal also happened on the set in which one of the puppets, Ray, assaulted the show's lead human actor Richie Bromine, leading Richie to quit and the show losing its leading man.
 This, coupled with box office failures and a lack of interest in the show due to a jaded post-war generation of viewers, led to the show’s cancellation on July 15, 1983.
 Al gave a final recorded address to his young viewers in which he said that while darkness exists in people's hearts, there is also light, and urged his viewers to try and find the light and see the best in humanity.